Skip to Content

 You’re watching the game on TV with your family and friends, and at the break, someone suggests that icy drinks are required to challenge the heat.
 You walk into the kitchen, open the refrigerator and toss a few ice cubes into a jug of fresh lemonade.
-Hey, you might even have the ice dispensed through the closed door.
+Hey, you might even have the ice dispensed through the closed freezer door.

 Do you ever wonder how refrigerators make ice cubes?